 - Any business who operates in accordance with a motor vehicle

-junkyard license issued pursuant to this ordinance but whose sole
+junkyard license issued pursuant to this chapter but whose primary

 business involves the operation of a salvage pool or auto auction